 From Market to Jail to Garden

-In 1931, the Women’s House of Detention was built; its eleven stories towered over the courthouse, casting the sidewalks in shadow.
+In 1931, the Women’s House of Detention was built adjacent to the courthouse; its eleven stories towered over the courthouse, casting the sidewalks in shadow.
 Neighbors recall around-the-clock noise as inmates shouted from their windows to friends and visitors on the streets below.

 In the 1960s, Greenwich Village residents organized to save the courthouse from demolition.
 They persuaded the City to renovate it for use as a public library and successfully demanded that the prison be demolished.
 Energized by this accomplishment, the community created a public green space in place of the women’s prison.
 A newly formed committee of local residents became its stewards, and in the spring of 1975, Jefferson Market Garden's first flowers bloomed.